spencerjbeckwith/bionicle/README.md

 ## init, deinit, and use methods

-Both Battlers and BattleControllers are event emitters.
+Both Battlers and BattleControllers are PromisedEventTargets (see below) which is just a variation of a regular EventTarget.
 Different moves, equipment, masks, and status effects all do different and complex things - so each is provided with an init and a deinit function when they're defined (at game start).
 These functions should add event handlers for all the events they want to change to either Battler(s) or the BattleController.
+The listeners are provided the event instance, and must return promises that resolve to the same event.
+This way, events can also be mutated by different listeners.

 For example, a "poison" status effect would have an init function that would add a "turnBegin" event to the affected Battler (must provided when init is called for a status) and in that event, an animation or sound might play along with the HP being subtracted.